 While Tyler’s sound pallet ranges widely, there’s no question his biggest strength lies in pulling from the genres most adjacent to hip-hop.
 Deep within IGOR‘s tracklist are multiple nods to classic ‘70s soul acts like Ponderosa Twins Plus One and Al Green.
 Tyler does his best chipmunk soul impression, on the Kanye-nodding “A BOY IS A GUN” (utilizing the same sample as West’s “Bound 2”), adding his own touch via lazy, anti-pop harmonies on the hook.
 “ARE WE STILL FRIENDS?” marks another throwback sounding instrumental, sampling Green’s “Dream” to reinforce the album’s narrative and sonic ambitions one last time.

 With IGOR, Tyler continues to carve out his own corner within rap’s seemingly limitless atmosphere.
-He followed up his best record to date with an album even more emotionally intense and arguably, more ambitious in a musical sense.
-On what turned out to be his most personal project yet, he also advanced his vision as an artist, solidifying his place in 2010s hip-hop in the process.
+He followed up his best record to date with an album of greater emotionally variance and arguably, more ambition in a musical sense.
+On what turned out to be his most personal project yet, he also advanced his artistic vision, solidifying his place in 2010s hip-hop in the process.
 As Tyler’s acclaim keeps trending upward, it’s not far off to think there will be a lot of fans who return to his more overlooked material with an open mind and find hidden gems among scattered moments of brilliance.
-For now, IGOR stands as a captivating breakup album, completely unique because of Tyler’s unmistakable musical prowess.
+For now, IGOR stands as a captivating breakup album, completely unique for Tyler’s unmistakable musical prowess.